Lucadena80/urlhasher/README.md

 the informations on how to create and develop a console interface in Symfony were obtained from [https://symfony.com/doc/current/components/console/]

 ## Structure of the application
-the application is made mainly of 3 files:
+The application is made mainly of 3 files:
 - First File src/Command/HashCommand.php

-this file is basically where the command is defined to the console and where the execution happens.
+This file is basically where the command is defined to the console and where the execution happens.
 This file does not have any code regarding the download and hashing of the file, altrough you will find there the management of retries when an error happens.

 There are 2 main features that are worth noticing here, The first is the **optional retry** that is asked to the user if one (or more) downloads fail (by including Symfony\ConfirmationQuestion), the second feature is the (bonus) **multiple remote file hashing**.